Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Additionally, ESC and traction control contribute to enhanced traction control, especially on low-friction surfaces.
 By preventing wheel spin and maintaining traction during acceleration, these systems ensure that the vehicle can grip the road effectively, even in adverse conditions.
 This improved traction not only enhances driving performance but also reduces the likelihood of accidents caused by loss of control.

-Overall, ESC and traction control are essential safety features that work in tandem to provide comprehensive protection against skidding, loss of control, and wheel spin.
+Overall, ESC and are essential safety features that work in tandem to provide comprehensive protection against skidding, loss of control, and wheel spin.
 By understanding their key differences and complementary features, drivers can better appreciate the importance of these systems in enhancing vehicle safety and driving stability.

 ESC Warning Signs